bmar1/Pantry-Assist/README.md

 ### Contributing

-If you'd like to contribute, reach out to me on any social media and lets' talk!
+If you'd like to contribute, reach out to me on any social media and let's talk

+Otherwise, feel free to leave some issues or pull requests!